5 Tips From a College Essay Coach

 “We do not admit statistics to an institution.
 We admit people to an educational community.”

 His statement defines college fit which we have been hearing more and more about these days.
+Using a college fit finder can help students identify the best schools for their needs.

 Student perspective on College Fit